cheddatech/CheddaBoards-Unity/README.md

 cb.GetAlltimeLeaderboard();
 cb.GetMonthlyLeaderboard();

-// Or by scoreboard ID
+// Or by scoreboard ID — works for any board, timed or targeted cb.GetScoreboard("weekly", 100);
-cb.GetScoreboard("weekly", 100);
+cb.GetScoreboard("level-14", 100);
 ```

 ### Get Player Rank